zerotwooneone/WebApiTest_PD/README.md

    Will simply generate Json Web Token that can be used to access the api via some client Here is a token that does not expire: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL2xvY2FsaG9zdDo0NDMxOS8iLCJhdWQiOiJodHRwczovL2xvY2FsaG9zdDo0NDMxOS8ifQ.5PcK928Rqvmty1_LpofHbWTkIOxk497-CrbEh4Wi9J8

+* PetDeskProject1.postman_collection.json

+   A postman collection that was used to test the 3 api endpoints above.
+This is handy because it already has the auth token included.

 ## Api/Reload

    Value types are declared as nullable (?) so that if the api fails to return a value we can detect it rather than the value reverting to default.